RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 > I think that my music is revolutionary because it's for soldiers.
 It makes you want to fight back.
 It makes you want to think.
 It makes you want to ask questions.
 It makes you want to struggle, and if struggling means when he swings you swing back, then hell yeah, it makes you swing back.

-While *2Pacalypse Now* is both insulting and outrageous, it does not appear that Shakur intended to incite imminent illegal conduct when he recorded 2Pacalypse Now.
+While *2Pacalypse Now* is both insulting and outrageous, it does not appear that Shakur intended to incite imminent illegal conduct when he recorded *2Pacalypse Now*.

-The Davidsons are the first to claim that *2Pacalypse Now* caused illegal conduct, three years after the recording 2Pacalypse Now and after more than 400,000 sales of the album.
-The Davidsons argue that, because Howard shot Officer Davidson while listening to 2Pacalypse Now, that Davidson was killed because Howard was listening to *2Pacalypse Now*.
+The Davidsons are the first to claim that *2Pacalypse Now* caused illegal conduct, three years after the recording of *2Pacalypse Now* and after more than 400,000 sales of the album.
+The Davidsons argue that, because Howard shot Officer Davidson while listening to *2Pacalypse Now*, that Davidson was killed because Howard was listening to *2Pacalypse Now*.
 The Court will not engage in the fallacy of *post hoc ergo propter hoc*.
 Courts addressing similar issues have repeatedly refused to find a musical recording or broadcast incited certain conduct merely because certain acts occurred after the speech.
 In this case, it is far more likely that Howard, a gang member driving a stolen automobile, feared his arrest and shot officer Davidson to avoid capture.
 Under the circumstances, the Court cannot conclude that *2Pacalypse Now* was likely to cause imminent illegal conduct.

-The Davidsons face the difficulty of arguing that 2Pacalypse Now caused imminent violence when Howard lashed out after listening to recorded music, not a live performance.
+The Davidsons face the difficulty of arguing that *2Pacalypse Now* caused imminent violence when Howard lashed out after listening to recorded music, not a live performance.
 Shakur's music, however, was not overtly directed at Howard.
-The Davidsons argue that 2Pacalypse Now is directed to the violent black “gangsta” subculture in general.
+The Davidsons argue that *2Pacalypse Now* is directed to the violent black “gangsta” subculture in general.
 However, this group is necessarily too large to remove First Amendment protection from the album: to hold otherwise would remove constitutional protection from speech directed to marginalized groups.

 *2Pacalypse Now* is both disgusting and offensive.
 That the album has sold hundreds of thousands of copies is an indication of society's aesthetic and moral decay.
-However, the First Amendment became part of the Constitution because the Crown sought to suppress the Framers' own rebellious, sometimes violent views.
+However, the First Amendment became part of the Constitution because the Crown sought to suppress the Framers' own rebellious, sometimes violent, views.
 Thus, although the Court cannot recommend *2Pacalypse Now* to anyone, it will not strip Shakur's free speech rights based on the evidence presented by the Davidsons.

 > 25 Media L. Rep. 1705